owasp-amass/amass-docker-compose/README.md

 ### Utilize the IP2Location database

+* Go to the [IP2Location LITE](https://lite.ip2location.com/) site and sign up for a free account.
-* Download the `IP2LOCATION-LITE-DB11.CSV` and `IP2LOCATION-LITE-DB11.IPV6.CSV` files into the compose directory.
+* Download the `IP2LOCATION-LITE-DB11.CSV` and `IP2LOCATION-LITE-DB11.IPV6.CSV` files and copy them into the compose directory.
-* While the Amass Docker Compose is up, execute the `upload_ip2loc_data.sh` script to insert the data into the database.
+* While the Amass Docker Compose is up, execute the `upload_ip2loc_data.sh` script to insert the geo information into the database.

 ## Corporate Supporters